Londa Schiebinger: Plants and Empire: Colonial Bioprospecting in the Atlantic World (2004)

-Shifting attention from Europe to the Atlantic World, Schiebinger published Plants and Empire in 2004.
-Developing a new methodology, ”agnotology” (defined as the cultural history of ignorance), she explores the movement, triumph, suppression, and extinction of the diverse knowledges in the course of eighteenth-century encounters between Europeans and the inhabitants of the Caribbean—both indigenous Amerindians and African slaves.
-While much history of colonial science has focused on how knowledge is made and moved between continents and heterodox traditions, Schiebinger explores instances of the nontransfer of important bodies of knowledge from the New World into Europe.
+Schiebinger published Plants and Empire in 2004.
+Developing a new methodology, agnotology (defined as the cultural history of ignorance), she explores the movement, triumph, suppression, and extinction of diverse knowledges in the course of eighteenth-century encounters between Europeans and the inhabitants of the Caribbean—both Indigenous peoples and African slaves.
+Schiebinger explores the nontransfer of important bodies of knowledge from the New World into Europe.

-Schiebinger tells the remarkable story of Maria Sibylla Merian, one of the few European women to voyage for science in the eighteenth century.
-In a moving passage in her magnificent 1705 Metamorphosis insectorum Surinamensium, the German-born naturalist Merian recorded how the Indian and African slave populations in Surinam, then a Dutch colony, used the seeds of a plant she identified as the flos pavonis, literally ‘peacock flower’, as an abortifacient to abort their children so they would not become slaves like themselves.
-This book reveals how gender relations in Europe and its West Indian colonies influenced what European bioprospectors collected—and failed to collect—as they entered the rich knowledge traditions of the Caribbean.
-As Schiebinger tells, abortifacients were a body of knowledge that did not circulate freely between the West Indies and Europe.
-Trade winds of prevailing opinion impeded shiploads of New World abortifacients and knowledge of their use from ever reaching Europe.
+Schiebinger tells the story of Maria Sibylla Merian, one of the few European women to voyage for science in the eighteenth century.
+In a passage in her 1705 Metamorphosis insectorum Surinamensium, Merian recorded how the Indian and African slave populations in Suriname, then a Dutch colony, used the seeds of a plant she identified as the flos pavonis as an abortifacient to abort their children so they would not become slaves as well.
+This book reveals how gender relations in Europe and its West Indian colonies influenced what European bioprospectors collected—and failed to collect—as they encountered the knowledge traditions of the Caribbean.
+Abortifacients were a body of knowledge that did not circulate freely between the West Indies and Europe.

-This book won the prize in Atlantic History from the American Historical Association in 2005, the Alf Andrew Heggoy Book Prize from the French Colonial Historical Society in 2005, and the J. Worth Estes Prize for the History of Pharmacology from the American Association for the History of Medicine in 2005.
-These prizes demonstrate her ability to win the admiration of scholars across a wide-variety of disciplines.
+This book won the James A. Rawley Prize from the American Historical Association and the Alf Andrew Heggoy Book Prize from the French Colonial Historical Society in 2005.
+The chapter “Feminist History of Colonial Science" was republished in Hypatia in 2004 and won the J. Worth Estes Prize from the American Association for the History of Medicine in 2005.